RongweiMa/Database/README.md

 As Visual Studio is the Plugin between those two system.
 The database should be possbile to connect with Visual Studio by server to extract the data.

-Currently there are different apporaches.
+Currently there are different apporaches:
-\centerdot
+* create database in MySQL Workbench
+* create database in Visual Studio